gsbark/Soft_robots_EA/README.md

 | gmsh (optional)       | 4.11.1       |

 ## Evolution process
-The objective of the EA is to maximize the speed of a robot

-For the spring-mass simulator, the following parameters were used: dt = 1e-4 [sec], ground spring Kg = 100.000 [N/m] , gravity g = -9.81 [m/s2], global frequency ω = 2π [Hz], static friction coeficient μs = 0.74 and kinetic friction coeficient μk = 0.57.
-Dampening is included, where the velocity of each mass at each time step is reduced by a factor of 0.999.The rest length L0 of each spring in the robot is updated according to the following equation: L0 = L0 ∗(a+bsin(ωt+c)) , where a, b, c are spring parameters and ω the global frequency.
+The objective of the EA is to maximize the speed of a robot.
+The robot motion is simulated using a spring-mass simulator, where the rest length L0 of each spring in the robot is updated according to : L0 = L0 ∗(a+bsin(ωt+c)), where a, b, c are spring parameters and ω the global frequency.
+A predefined set of material for a,b,c and spring constant k is prescribed as well as a centroid for each one of them.
+The springs of the robot adopt the material with the closest euclidean distance.
+An additional material with zero values for all the parameters is included to prescribe voids in the robot structure.
+In EA algorithm the centroids of the set of materials is iteratively updated to maximize the speed of the robot.

 ## Hyperparameters
 The default set of hyperparameters is :